Water Resources Concurrent J.D. Degree

 A total of 18 credits may be double counted for a J.D./M.S. concurrent degree, and a total of 21 credits may be double counted for a J.D./Ph.D. concurrent degree under the following guidelines:

-- No more than 6 credits from Law are allowed toward the M.S. degree in Engineering & Science and Science & Management option areas, no more than 12 credits towards the M.S. degree in Law, Management & Policy option area, and no more than 9 credits toward the Ph.D. degree from the following list:
+- No more than 6 credits from Law are allowed toward the M.S. and Ph.D. degrees in Engineering & Science and Science & Management option areas.
+No more than 12 credits from Law are allowed toward the M.S. and Ph.D. degrees in the Law, Management & Policy option area.
+Courses may be selected from the following list:

 Code | Title | Hours |